RakhithJK/dbeaver-dbeaver-wiki/Dashboards.md

 **Dashboards** tool allows DBAs and programmers to quickly identify performance, disk space issues, number of connections and other important KPIs associated with a single database connection.
 To learn more about database connections, see [Database Connections](Database-Connections).

 By default, DBeaver is delivered with a number of predefined sets of dashboards for such data bases as PostgreSQL, MySQL, Oracle and Exasol.
 Custom dashboards are also supported.
-To learn more about custom dashboards, see Managing Dashboards section below.
+To learn more about custom dashboards, see the Managing Dashboards section below.

 # Managing Dashboards Panel

-Dashboards panel is a collection of real-time dashboards, that is dashboards that are continuously updated.
+Dashboards panel is a collection of real-time dashboards, which are dashboards that are updated continuously.
 Dashboards displayed on the dashboards panel are actually a combination of continiously run SQL SELECT queries and charts continiously built on the data fetched.

 ## Opening Dashboard Panel